Aissurteivos/mdrngzer/doc/rom.md

 ###Pokemon spawns

-Pokemon spawn according to an indexed list in the ROM.
+Pokemon spawn according to an indexed list in the spanning from 0x003EB1D0 to 0x00406E78 ROM.
 Each entry in the list is terminated by 8 bytes of zeros.

 Each pokemon that spawns on a floor has a 8 byte entry.